 If a student withdraws from a course(s) after drop/add but are still enrolled in at least one course, no adjustment will be made to his/her financial aid (which means no repayment of funds is required) unless the student drops a part of term course for the semester.
 According to institutional policy, once a student formally withdraws from all courses at Georgia Highlands College, he/she is entitled to a refund of tuition and certain fees.
 If a student is receiving the HOPE/Zell Miller scholarship, it will be adjusted in accordance with the new tuition and fee amounts.
 Any Federal funds received will be adjusted according to the Return of Title IV Policy.

-Students receiving a Federal Direct Student loan must be enrolled in at least six hours at the time the loan is received, or it will be returned.
+Students receiving a Federal Direct Student loan must be enrolled in at least six hours of required courses at the time the loan is received, or it will be returned.
 Students falling below six hours after having received a loan and remaining under six credit hours for a period of six months, will have to begin repayment on your loan.
 However, if the student enrolls in six or more credit hours before those six months, repayment will not begin.

 Note: Withdrawing from a course can affect your satisfactory academic progress (SAP) which will affect your financial aid.